MichaelCade/argocd-kasten/readme.md

 In the third version of our application we want to remove all the row that have species in the list, for that we use a job that connect to the database and that delete the rows.
 But we made a mistake in the code and we also delete accidentally other rows.

+Notice that we use the wave 2 to make sure this job is executed after the kasten job.

 ```
 cat <<EOF > migration-data-job.yaml
 apiVersion: batch/v1
 kind: Job
 metadata:
   name: migration-data-job
+  annotations:
+    argocd.argoproj.io/hook: PreSync
+    argocd.argoproj.io/sync-wave: "2"
 spec:
   template:
     metadata: